The most effective leaders share one secret to their success—it is their employees.

 Leaders must know how to work effectively together with their employees, and thereby teach them to work collaboratively together.

-Learning about group think, and finding strategies that promote group learning is highly advantageous when it comes to effective coaching.
+Learning about how your team thinks and finding strategies that promote group learning is highly advantageous when it comes to effective coaching, and it also helps you to boost team morale as well.

 4) Making good use of time